bbusse/firefox-streamer/README.md

 # POC

-Uses webdriver https://www.w3.org/TR/webdriver/#take-screenshot to take screenshots of given URL and produces a continuous video stream
+Uses webdriver https://www.w3.org/TR/webdriver/#take-screenshot to take screenshots of a given URL and produces a continuous video stream